mgeitz/tbdchat/README.txt

    Server:

       - Users persist in active users and as users in rooms after exiting.
+      - List changes incomplete . . .

    Client:

-      - Many things still need colors
-      - Window contents are lost after rezises - this is especially troublesome if someone has been typing in and then they resize.
+      - Window contents are lost after rezises (solved with logging)
+      - Gibberish is printed all over the terminal when the server segfaults
+      - After resize event, a key must be pressed before input is read into the buffer
       - For some reason /login and /join, when parsed by strsep, return the base commands as args[8] instead of args[0]

 CLIENT FEATURES: